“He who testifies to these things says, ‘Surely I am coming quickly.’ Amen. Even so, come, Lord Jesus!“

 He who testifies to these things says, “Surely I am coming quickly.”

-This verse sets forth the third announcement of the Second Coming of Christ (22:7,12).
-This is the last thing that Jesus ever said in the Word of God.
-He made this statement about 60 years after His resurrection.
+This verse sets forth the third announcement of the Second Coming of Christ (Re 22:7,12).
+This promise is the last thing that Jesus ever said in the Word of God, and He made this statement about 60 years after His resurrection.

-Jesus gives the final of three words of assurance in the epilogue that He will come quickly.
-The word “surely” means yes.
-Jesus confirms His coming.
+Jesus gives the final of three words of assurance in the epilogue that He will come quickly or suddenly whenever He comes.
+The word “surely” means yes; it is an affirmative response to a statement: yes, it is sure that I will come again.
+Jesus confirms His coming; it is a statement of reassurance.
 He gives assurance about the future.
-He will keep His promises.
+He will keep His Word.
 This is the last promise of the Bible.

-“Quickly” does not mean immediately.
-It means he will come suddenly, without warning.
+“Quickly” does not mean immediately; it means Christ will come suddenly, without warning.

 The word “amen” means so be it, “I believe it.”
 John responds to this word of assurance with an “Amen.”
 He echoes Christ’s promise.